Try These Techniques to Improve Team Communication

-Christine Montgomery, Nancy Henjum, and Michael Campbell — 3 of CCL’s experts on teams and facilitators of the Leading Teams for Impact program — share a few of their favorite team tools:
+Christine Montgomery, Nancy Henjum, and Michael Campbell — 3 of CCL’s experts on teams and facilitators of the Leading Teams for Impact program — share a few of their favorite team tools.

-Zoom Out.
 When your team is stuck in an unproductive conversation, facilitate a perspective shift.

 Team members should stop conversation and move away from the immediate topic.
 “Zoom out” to a broader context and individually reflect on the following questions: